 Understanding Alphabet's Unusual Options Activity

-Shares of Alphabet (NASDAQ:GOOGL) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved down to $2527.81.
+Shares of Alphabet (NASDAQ:GOOGL) saw some unusual options activity on Tuesday.
+Following the unusual option alert, the stock price moved up to $2525.42.

 Options are "bullish" when a call is purchased at/near ask price or a put is sold at/near bid price.
 Options are "bearish" when a call is sold at/near bid price or a put is bought at/near ask price.